sorensenbrook/BoardGame-Recommender/Tasks.md

 - Keep a logbook on when what is done
 - Make notes in the code on why and how it is programmed

-## Tasks

-First, we divided task from the first phase among the three of us.

-Thereafter we worked on our own tasks individually.
-Occasionally we met to discuss how to connect our work in a smooth way or how our all parts should interplay.
-So far this is what we got:

-#### Joep (questionnaire, user interface):
-Did some research on how to make and use graphical user interface using PySimpleGUI.
-This way can ask the question from the questionnaire and present the results in a user-friendly way.
-Furthermore, worked on how to extract key information which is necessary for the recommender system from user answers.
-(See code: extract_info_noun).
-Finally, worked a bit on which questions to ask in odor to get the user to give the right type of answers (see document: questionnaire).

-#### Iason (data, GitHub):
-Found and edited the appropriate data.
-From a Kaggle dataset with hundreds of categories, I made sub-selections and groupings which combine all the useful categories we have, such that there is a direct correspondence between our data and the features we want to extract.
-Also, I am in charge of updating GitHub with our project progress.

-#### Brook (TM model, GitHub):
-Started making the user_to_feature model, to be tested further with the processed data that we collect.
-It also still needs to check and make sure that there is a word similiar enough and a way to deal with it when it is not.
-Also, created the GitHub page, and work on it regularly.
-Also looked into different user information that could be scrapped to test the recommender by comparing the wishlist of users to the recommended games.